What issuers generally check

 Frequent reasons include:

-- Limited credit history depth for requested product tier
+- Limited credit depth

 - Too many recent applications

-- High revolving utilization at evaluation time
+- High revolving utilization at review time

 Application timing strategy

+Space applications and improve weak signals first.
 For inquiry-specific impact, see Hard Inquiry vs Soft Inquiry.

 What to do if denied